National Liberation Front (Algeria): Colonial era

-The National Liberation Front (FLN) was established on 10 October 1954.
+The FLN was established on 10 October 1954.
 It succeeded the CRUA which had been formed earlier in the year because the CRUA failed to provide unity within the MTLD Party.
-On 1 November 1954 the FLN launched the Algerian War after publishing the Declaration of 1 November 1954 written by journalist Mohamed Aïchaoui.
+On 1 November 1954, the FLN launched the Algerian War after publishing the Declaration of 1 November 1954 written by journalist Mohamed Aïchaoui.
 Didouche was killed on 18 January 1955, whilst both Ben Boulaïd and Bitat were captured by the French.
 Abane Ramdane was recruited to take control of the FLN's Algiers campaign, and went on to become one of its most effective leaders.
-By 1956 nearly all the nationalist organizations in Algeria had joined the FLN, which had established itself as the main nationalist group through both co-opting and coercing smaller organizations; the most important group that remained outside the FLN was Messali Hadj's Algerian National Movement (MNA).
+By 1956, nearly all the nationalist organizations in Algeria had joined the FLN, which had established itself as the main nationalist group by co-opting and coercing smaller organizations; the most important group that remained outside the FLN was Messali Hadj's Algerian National Movement (MNA).
 At this time the FLN reorganized into something like a provisional government, consisting of a five-man executive and legislative body, and was organized territorially into six wilayas, following the Ottoman-era administrative boundaries.

 The FLN's armed wing during the war was called the National Liberation Army (ALN).
 It was divided into guerrilla units fighting France and the MNA in Algeria (and wrestling with Messali's followers over control of the expatriate community, in the "Café Wars" in France), and another, stronger component more resembling a traditional army.
 These units were based in neighbouring Arab countries (notably in Oujda in Morocco, and Tunisia), and although they infiltrated forces and ran weapons and supplies across the border, they generally saw less action than the rural guerrilla forces.
 These units were later to emerge under the leadership of army commander Colonel Houari Boumediene as a powerful opposition to the political cadres of the FLN's exile government, the GPRA, and they eventually came to dominate Algerian politics.

 FLN violence

 The Algerian war resulted in between 300,000 and 400,000 deaths.
 The FLN is considered responsible for over 16,000 civilians killed and over 13,000 disappeared between 1954 and 1962.
 After the ceasefire of 19 March 1962, the FLN is thought to have massacred thousands of harkis, Muslim Algerians who had served in the French army and whom the French, contrary to promises given, had denied a "repatriation" to France.
-An examples of an FLN massacre is the Philippeville massacre.
+An example of an FLN massacre is the Philippeville massacre.